phon-ca/phon/src/main/dita/tools/PhonShell.md

 ### ```window```

 Provides a reference to the window from which the *PhonShell* console was opened.
-For the Project Manager this will be an instance of ```ca.phon.app.project.ProjectWindow``` and for the Session Editor this will be an instance of ```ca.phon.app.session.SessionEditor```.
+For the Project Manager this will be an instance of ca.phon.app.project.ProjectWindow[ca.phon.app.ProjectWindow](https://www.phon.ca/apidocs/ca/phon/app/project/ProjectWindow.html) and for the Session Editor this will be an instance of ca.phon.app.session.SessionEditor[ca.phon.app.session.SessionEditor](https://www.phon.ca/apidocs/ca/phon/app/session/editor/SessionEditor.html).
 References to the current project and session can be obtained using the window variable.

 ```
 js $ window.project